 Asian stocks rise as Chinese trade data beats expectations

-China announced Monday that its exports grew 1.1% in May from a year earlier, trouncing expectations of a 3.8% decline by analysts polled by FactSet.
-But the country's imports slid 8.5% from a year earlier, a far softer performance than predicted by analysts.
+China announced Monday that its trade surplus surged 78% to $41.7 billion in May.
+Its exports grew 1.1% in May from a year earlier, trouncing expectations of a 3.8% decline by analysts polled by FactSet.
+The country's imports slid 8.5% from a year earlier, a far softer performance than predicted by analysts.
 Investors had expected both indicators to shrink given softening external conditions.

-Stocks in Asia made early gains on news that U.S. President Donald Trump had suspended plans to impose tariffs on Mexico after the two countries arrived at an agreement on immigration.
+This solidified gains in Asia.
+Stocks rose early Monday on news that U.S. President Donald Trump had suspended plans to impose tariffs on Mexico after the two countries arrived at an agreement on immigration.

 The agreement with Mexico "appears to be a lower hanging fruit for the Trump administration," Jingyi Pan of IG said in a commentary.